-Construction Manager at Risk (CMAR)
+3. Construction Manager at Risk (CMAR)

-Like the DBB method, the CMAR method separates the design and building processes.
-The construction manager is involved from the beginning with the design process, mainly as a cost controller, and also oversees construction like a general contractor would.
-The difference is that the CMAR accepts the risk for meeting the project deadline and owner’s cost requirements, which are usually expressed as a guaranteed maximum price.
+As with traditional project delivery, the CMAR method separates the design and building processes.
+The construction manager is involved from the beginning with the design process, mainly as a cost controller, and also oversees construction in a similar way to a general contractor.

 If construction costs come in higher than expected, the CMAR is expected to absorb those costs, which reduces their overhead and profit.
 Of course, on the other hand, if costs are lower than expected, the CMAR will increase their profit, unless the contract calls for sharing the savings.
 Either way, the CMAR is invested in reducing costs and keeping the project on schedule, which helps the owner meet their project goals.

-Construction Management Multi-Prime (CMMP)
+4. Construction Management Multi-Prime (CMMP)

 In Construction Management Multi-Prime projects — also called multi-prime (MP) — the owner acts as a general contractor and goes to contract with each of the design team members and major trade contractors.
 This method is best for owners who have a lot of experience managing construction projects and want more control.

-Public-Private Partnerships (PPP or P3)
+5. Public-Private Partnerships (PPP or P3)